4l3rt/Cexorcist/README.md

 basic usage:

-just open Cexorcist.cmd on windows10
+just open Cexorcist.cmd on windows10 \n
 machine by double clicking, ckeck all boxes and proceed when diskCleaner window appears. every other process is automated.